Djokovic gears up for big battle with historic rival Nadal

 Since then Nadal has been unbeatable, extending his record title haul to a jaw-dropping 13.

-"Obviously it's a well-anticipated semi-final," Djokovic, who has 18 Grand Slam titles, two behind the men's record shared by Nadal and Roger Federer, told reporters after beating heavy-hitting Italian Matteo Berrettini 6-3 6-2 6-7(5) 7-5 in an intense duel on Wednesday.
+“Obviously it’s a well-anticipated semifinal,” Djokovic, who has 18 Grand Slam titles, two behind the men’s record shared by Nadal and Roger Federer, said after beating heavy-hitting Italian Matteo Berrettini 6-3 6-2 6-7(5) 7-5 in an intense duel on Wednesday.

 “It’s not like any other match.
 Let’s face it, it’s the biggest challenge that you can have playing on clay against Nadal on this court.
 It doesn’t get bigger than that.